marcus-learns-things/routing-distances/README.md

 My design thoughts for this project really came down to me breaking into 4 main steps.
 ### Steps
 1. I needed a way to read an input file into the program, so I used argparse as well as pythons native tooling to read a txt file and process it into the parts i need for the algorithms.
+I also used argparse to intake the source node for the program.
 2. Next I needed to Build the network topology.
 I used a list to represent the graph where each node has connections with the respective cost
 3. I needed to implement the Distance-Vector, Dihjstra's, and the Path-Vector algorithms.
 I did this by making each